numisveinsson/numisveinsson.github.io/_projects/proj_autotrack.md

 - **Output**: The next step to move to, and the radius of the vessel at that point.
 Potentially, there are multiple steps to move to, in the case of a bifurcation.

+- **Things to consider**: The tracking must start and stop in some way.
+The tracking must be able to handle bifurcations, where the vessel splits into two or more branches.
+The tracking must be able to handle noise and other artifacts in the image as well as low resolution and low contrast.

 ### Approach

 We use a combination of deep learning neural networks and traditional image processing techniques to achieve this.
 The ideas we are exploring include: